 Dignity for All Students Act

 The Dignity for All Students Act is intended to give students in public schools an educational environment free from discrimination and harassment.
-It protects against all fonns of harassment, particularly those based on a student's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
-The Dignity for All Students Act applies on school property and during school-sponsored exlracurricular activities, including atl1letic events.
+It protects against all forms of harassment, particularly those based on a student's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
+The Dignity for All Students Act applies on school property and during school-sponsored extracurricular activities, including atl1letic events.
 (BCSD Policy 5311.4: Dignity for All Students Act)

 All student athletes are expected to attend all of their classes.
 The school administration believes school attendance is paramount to student success.
-Unexcused absences and "cuts" of classes will be subject to disciplinary action and could result in game suspension, All students must attend at least five class periods in a day (in school by 10:40 am) in order to participate in interscholastic athletics on that day, unless a specific emergency situation arises.
+Unexcused absences and "cuts" of classes will be subject to disciplinary action and could result in game suspension.
+All students must attend at least five class periods in a day (in school by 10:40 am) in order to participate in interscholastic athletics on that day, unless a specific emergency situation arises.
 All emergency situations must have proper documentation and approval from school administration.
 (BCSD Policy 5100: Attendance)

-Athletes in the Brewster Central School District are expected to attend all practices so that they may prepare for competition as well as develop interpersonal and lifetime skills which are the ultimate goals of our interscholastic athletic program.
+Athletes in the Brewster Central School District are expected to attend all practices so that they may prepare for competition as well as develop interpersonal and lifetime skills, which are the ultimate goals of our interscholastic athletic program.
 An athlete must understand the commitment that is necessary for individual and team success.

-- Absences from school -an athlete will not practice on the day that the athlete is absent from school.
+- Absences from school - an athlete will not practice on the day that the athlete is absent from school.

 - Doctor's note-if an athlete has been previously ill or injured, a doctor's note is required stating the nature of the injury, length of time excused and practice limitations

-- Nurses/Athletic Trainer excuse--if an athlete presents a nurse's or athletic trainer's excuse, they will not participate that day, BUT should attend and observe.
+- Nurses/Athletic Trainer excuse - if an athlete presents a nurse's or athletic trainer's excuse, they will not participate that day, BUT should attend and observe.

-- Lateness to practice--if an athlete is going to be late for practice, they must inform the coach in advance.
+- Lateness to practice - if an athlete is going to be late for practice, they must inform the coach in advance.
 When receiving academic help, the student should obtain a pass/note from the teacher that must be presented to the coach.

 Practical Excusal Guidelines